Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 Templates by Project Type

-• Web development: Open with a reference to the specific framework or stack mentioned in the brief, mention one comparable shipped project with a measurable outcome, propose a milestone breakdown, close with a question about the data layer or hosting target.
+Web development: Open with a reference to the specific framework or stack mentioned in the brief, mention one comparable shipped project with a measurable outcome, propose a milestone breakdown, close with a question about the data layer or hosting target.

-• Design: Reference a specific aesthetic decision in the brief (mobile-first, dark mode, brand-led), name a portfolio piece that matches the style, describe your collaboration process in one sentence, close with a question about deliverables (Figma file, exported assets, design system documentation).
+Design: Reference a specific aesthetic decision in the brief (mobile-first, dark mode, brand-led), name a portfolio piece that matches the style, describe your collaboration process in one sentence, close with a question about deliverables (Figma file, exported assets, or design system documentation).

 What to Cut